MyWiFiSucks Internet Speed Test

 - •Use a wired connection for important calls when possible

-- •Enable QoS on your router to prioritize video call traffic
+- •Enable QoS on your router to prioritize video chat traffic

 - •Keep jitter under 25ms and ping under 100ms for clear audio and video